U.S. Retirement Patterns Shifting

-Boomers are warming up to colder locales by Steve Bergsman
+Boomers are warming up to colder locales

 When I was writing a column about the growing popularity of mountain locations for second homes, in the course of my research I called Teri Lester, a Realtor at Gateway Land and Development in Vail, to find out what was going on in that famed Colorado ski area.